vegaprotocol/specs/specs/0001-market-framework.md

 ## Product

-Products define the behaviour of a position throughout the trade lifecycle.
+Products define the behaviour of a position throughout the trade life cycle.
 They do this by taking a pre-defined set of product parameters as inputs and emitting a stream of *lifecycle events* which enable Vega to margin, trade and settle the product.

 Products will be of two types:

 - **Built-ins:** products that are hard coded as part of Vega (built in futures and then options will be our first products).
 - **Smart Products:** products that are defined in Vega's Smart Product language (future functionality, not part of Nicenet or the first Testnet or Mainnet releases.)

-Product lifecycle events:
+Product life cycle events:

 - **Cash/asset flows:** these are consumed by the settlement engine and describe a movement of a number of some asset from (-ve value) or to (+ve value) the holder of a (long position), with the size of the flow specify the quantity of the asset per unit of long volume.
 - **Maturity:** this event moves an instrument from 'active' to 'inactive' state, means that further trading is not possible, and triggers final settlement of positions and release of margin.